 Watch KPTV / More Good Day Oregon’s story about the Community Loaf.

 Rainier Valley Food Bank delivers groceries within Seattle city limits to those in need of food, regardless of age, health and income.

-Lift Urban Portland (Lift UP) distributes food to low-income residents of downtown and Northwest Portland.
-Since the beginning of the pandemic, they’ve seen the need for food at its pantry increase by 60 percent, a trend that is reflected nationwide.
+Lift Urban Portland (Lift UP) distributes food to low-income residents of downtown and Northwest Portland and operates Preston’s Pantry.
+Since the beginning of the pandemic, they’ve seen demand for emergency food increase by 60 percent, a trend reflected nationwide.

-Mudbone Grown is is a black-owned farm enterprise that promotes inter-generational community-based farming.
-The farm’s goal is to enhance food security, reduce energy use, improve community health and well-being, and stabilize our communities.
+Mudbone Grown.
+We delivered several hundred Community Loaves for this black-owned farm’s Thanksgiving relief boxes in 2020.
+Mudbone Grown promotes intergenerational community-based farming to enhance food security, reduce energy use, improve community health and well-being, and stabilize communities.